Lewisham Council Homepage Skip navigation

 Family help

-The teams in the Family Help Service provide a wide range of specialist support for children, young people and their families when they might need more intensive help than can be provided by services in the community, or through our Family Hubs.
+They provide a wide range of specialist support for children, young people and their families when they might need more intensive help than can be provided by services in the community, or through our Family Hubs.

-There are also teams who focus on helping families where the parent(s) or carers are struggling with drug or alcohol use and a newborn team that works with vulnerable parents who need help before birth and in the first years of baby's life.
+We have teams that specialise in providing help to children and teenagers who have additional needs and disabilities.
+There are also teams who focus on helping families where the parents or carers are struggling with drug or alcohol use and a newborn team that works with vulnerable parents who need help before birth and in the first years of a baby's life.

 The Family Help teams work closely with other services in schools, health, housing, benefits, adult social care, community safety and the police.